wp-plugins/get-params/readme.txt

  `[display-get-param name="paramname"]`

- Shows the value of GET named paramname ('showme' in the example URL), or <blank value> if none given.
+ Shows the value of GET named paramname ('showme' in the example URL), or "blank value" if none given.

  `[display-get-param name="paramname" default="Paramname was blank"]`